-Through charitable community sailing efforts at the USSCMC and the help of our trusted volunteers, we're able to serve our community by creating smiles, building character, and nuturing self-confidence in children who particiate in local nonprofite programs.
-A few of our partners inlcude:
+Charitable efforts serve our community by creating smiles, building character, and nurturing self-confidence in those who participate in our sailing programs.
+A few of our non-profit partners inlcude:

-ARC of Martin County - Advocates for Rights of the Challenged (ARC) is a national non-profit organization that serves the needs of children with special needs.
-The USSCMC partners with ARC of Martin County’s Summer Camp to offer sailboat rides with the opportunity to learn about the wind, the waters and the boat.
-The success stories are all about smiles, giggles and growing self-confidence through sailing.
-When the children return from previous years seeing their comfort level with the activity is rewarding.
-Since the boats are tied to a floating dock a boat tips when children board the boat.
-The whole experience gives the children an opportunity to grow in in courage and confidence.
-This program is funded entirely by private donations to the USSCMC and is gift to the children from ARC.
+- ARC of Martin County: Advocates for Rights of the Challenged (ARC) is a national non-profit serving special needs.
+The USSCMC partners with ARC ’s local Summer Camp to offer sailboat rides with the opportunity to learn about the wind, the waters, and boating.
+The success stories are all about smiles, giggles, and the opportunity to increase self-confidence and courage through sailing.
+When children return from the previous year, seeing their comfort level with the activity is rewarding.
+As a gift to the children, this program is funded entirely by the USSCMC and private donations.

-Hibiscus Center - Is a local non-profit center that serves the children who have been removed from their homes by the courts and were unable to be placed with a family member or a foster home.
-The USSCMC is proud to partner with this wonderful organization that serves these innocent children.
-With a curriculum designed to teach sailing the real goal for this program is to give the children a reason to smile and laugh while growing in self-confidence, courage and trust in others.
-Teaching sailing is the conduit to reaching into the lives of these children.
-Most every Sunday year round a group of sailing instructors, volunteers and a certified life-guard give the children a wonderful afternoon in sailboats.
-Often 3-4 sailboats with a 1:1 ratio of leaders to students ensure for a safe and special outing for the children.
-This program is funded entirely by private donations to the USSCMC and is gift to the children from the Hibiscus Center.
+- Hibiscus Sailing: Hibiscus Children’s Center is a local non-profit that serves children who have been removed from their homes by the courts and were unable to be placed with a family member or foster home.
+With a curriculum designed to teach sailing, this program's goal is to give the children a reason to smile and laugh while growing in self-confidence, courage, and trust in others.
+Sailing instructors and volunteers provide the children with wonderful afternoons in sailboats.
+As a gift to the children, this program is funded entirely by the USSCMC.
+Private donations are needed so that the USSCMC can sustain this outreach.

-Additional organizations include Sea Scouts, Boy Scouts, Girl Scouts, Veterans, and local organizations who seek donations from us to assist in their fundraising and community outreach.
+Other organizations include Sea Scouts, Boy Scouts, Girl Scouts, Veterans, and local organizations that seek donations from us to assist in their fundraising and community outreach.

-The USSCMC is constantly striving to create affordable programs and build partnerships to ensure sailing is, and will continue to be, accessible to all.
+The USSCMC is constantly striving to create affordable programs,build partnerships to ensure sailing continues to be accessible to all.

-To increase accessibility, registration fees are kept low and scholarships are available for any sailor for memberships, sailing programs, and camps.
+Registration fees are kept low, and scholarships are available for memberships, sailing programs, and camps.
 To apply for a scholarship, you can download our USSCMC Scholarship Application and return it to our office by email (firstname.lastname@example.org), mail, or in person.